jgpython/jgpython.github.io/index.md

 ---

 Thank you for visiting my portfolio!
+Stay tuned for updates as I continue to complete more certifications and projects.